ClementPinard/depth-dataset-builder/README.md

 10. Video Localization
     All these substep will populate the db file, which is then used for matching.
 So you need to make a copy for each video.

-    1. Extract all the frames of the video to same directory the `videos_to_colmap.py` script exported the frame subset of this video.
+    1. If `--save_space` option was used during step 5. when calling script `video_to_colmap.py` , you now need to extract all the frames of the video to same directory the `videos_to_colmap.py` script exported the frame subset of this video.

         ```
         ffmpeg \
         -i /path/to/video.mp4 \
         -vsync 0 -qscale:v 2 \
-        /path/to/images/videos/dir/
+        /path/to/images/videos/dir/<video_name>_%05d.jpg
         ```

     2. continue mapping with low fps images, use sequential matcher